datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 **Pipes**

-*Input pipes:*
+*Inbound pipes:*

-Input pipes should be named according to endpoint/table they connect to in the source system and prefixed with the source system name such that there is a clear and intuitive way of tracking their content.
+Inbound pipes should be named according to endpoint/table they connect to in the source system and prefixed with the source system name such that there is a clear and intuitive way of tracking their content.
 Let us use the same example as for naming system.
 I this case the HR system in the previous example populate its data in two tables: employee and department.
-Our two input pipes connecting to the two tables containing HR data will therefore be named “hr-employee” and “hr-department”.
+Our two inbound pipes connecting to the two tables containing HR data will therefore be named “hr-employee” and “hr-department”.
 The system name prefixed highlights that the HR system is upstream from the pipes.